collins-harry/PP-evaluating-ai-driving-simulators/README.md

 How to set up a vncserver:\
 https://medium.com/google-cloud/linux-gui-on-the-google-cloud-platform-800719ab27c5
 https://subscription.packtpub.com/book/big_data_and_business_intelligence/9781788474221/1/ch01lvl1sec15/installing-and-configuring-ubuntu-desktop-for-google-cloud-platform
-http://leadtosilverlining.blogspot.com/2019/01/setup-desktop-environment-on-google.html (THIS ONE IS THE MOST DETAILED)
+http://leadtosilverlining.blogspot.com/2019/01/setup-desktop-environment-on-google.html (THIS ONE IS THE MOST DETAILED) (I actually installed unity desktop from the first link in this section)

 NOTE: still need to set up a VNCviewer on local.\
 https://www.realvnc.com/en/connect/download/viewer/